How does the application process work?

 How many years of experience do I need to be certified?

-Typically a successful candidate has at least five years of full-time experience as an educational planner, but there is not a specific number of years required.
+Typically a successful candidate has at least four to five years of full-time experience as an educational planner, but there is not a specific number of years required.
 The paths leading to success in educational planning are varied and an appropriate background for one person may be very different than for someone else.

 While the AICEP application includes many categories, almost no one will have relevant experience in every area, but the range of categories attempts to allow for a range of experiences.
 It is, however, fair to say that these credentials are not intended for a new professional – they are not entry-level credentials.
 They are intended for those who have demonstrated significant expertise and commitment.